 Feminism and Islam – a combination that seems to boil from tension.
 I know how difficult this topic can be: I am a Pakistani girl, grew up in Germany and live in the Netherlands.
 To analyze this topic, I went to Morocco for 6 weeks to interview people.

 In the last few years, the topic of women’s rights and feminism is having a big come-back in western societies.
-As a psychology student, I am interested in group behavior and the underlying mechanisms of why we behave in the way we do.
+As a psychology student, I am interested in group behavior and the understanding mechanisms, of why we behave in the way we do.
 That is why I have been following the topic of women’s rights attentively.
 But I did notice that most of the time, only women’s rights in western countries are addressed.

 One of my best experiences: a trip to the Sahara, including a camel ride and a night under the desert stars.